What are the five principal wind turbine parts?

 1. Wind turbine foundation

-The foundation is in the ground for onshore turbines; it is invisible because it is covered with dirt.
+The foundation is in the ground for onshore turbines; it is invisible because it is covered with soil.
 It is a large, heavy structural block of concrete that must support the entire turbine and the forces acting on it.

 You may be interested in: Difference between onshore and offshore wind farms